 Smart Fertilisers for Improved Bioavailability

-Increasing plant growth, development, and production by using modern and smart fertilisers and technologies is a promising solution to combat iron deficiencies in plants.
-Nano fertilisers are essentially important to improve fertiliser use efficiencies due to their surface area to volume ratio, Brownian motion (all time random movement of particles suspended in any medium), and presence of more reactive sites.
-The results of numerous scientific studies have also promoted the benefits of using nano fertilisers to improve iron uptake, transportation, translocation, transformation, and bioaccumulation in edible plant parts.
+Increasing plant growth, development, and production by using modern and smart fertilizers and technologies is a promising solution to combat iron deficiencies in plants.
+Nano fertilizers are essentially important to improve fertilizer use efficiencies due to their surface area to volume ratio, Brownian motion (all-time random movement of particles suspended in any medium), and the presence of more reactive sites.
+The results of numerous scientific studies have also promoted the benefits of using nano fertilizers to improve iron uptake, transportation, translocation, transformation, and bioaccumulation in edible plant parts.

 Intercropping for Iron Biofortification

-Intercropping of graminaceous plants and fruit trees is also important to improve the low iron contents in the agricultural soils.
+Intercropping of graminaceous plants and fruit trees is also important to improve the low iron contents in agricultural soils.
 Intercropping is essentially important for calcifuges species that are specifically adapted to acidic soil conditions.
 Blueberry is also a calcifuge plant and it suffers from a severe deficiency of iron in alkaline conditions.
-Its intercropping with Poa pratensis and Festuca rubra with the optimised application of Fe EDDHA is reported to increase fruit load, quality of fruit, and yield.
+Its intercropping with Poa pratensis and Festuca rubra with the optimized application of Fe EDDHA is reported to increase fruit load, quality of fruit, and yield.
 Moreover, it also improves the firmness flesh ratios of the berries.
 Also Like: Role of Zn for Life and Zn